Robust ThemeDec 09, 2019 2020-04-08 7:40

 I'd also recommend changing your margins all to .5 inch.
 This allows for more space for your text and images.

-Programs are typically an 8 1/2 x 11 in piece of paper folded in half with information on both sides.
+Programs are typically an 8 1/2 x 11 or A4 on a piece of paper folded in half with information on both sides.
 To maintain this style we create text boxes that will act as guides and an easy way to format the columns.

 Select 'Table' > 'Insert Table' and choose two cells side-by-side.